 -

-[Family at the Atlantic City Beach Patrol Station] Charles L. Blockson Afro-American Collection: Chicken Bone Beach was the segregated section for African Americans on Atlantic City's beach area.
+[Family at the Atlantic City Beach Patrol Station] Chicken Bone Beach was the segregated section for African Americans at the beach at Atlantic City, NJ.
 Between 1900 and the early 1950s, African Americans were socially restricted to use the Missouri Avenue Beach Area.
-Since many vacationing Black families arrived with chicken-laden hampers, the strip became affectionately named “Chicken Bone Beach”.
+Since many vacationing Black families arrived with chicken-laden hampers, the strip became affectionately named “Chicken Bone Beach."

 -